Novel Emergent Phases in a Two-Dimensional Superconductor

-The values of $T_0$ and $\nu \psi$ used for this analysis are taken from the fit of the data in Fig.~\ref{fig:fig.4}(a) to Eq.\ (\ref{eq:reln}).
-The curves in the temperature range $0.07$~K -- $0.17$~K neatly collapse onto two branches for $B_c =0.176$\,T, which agrees quite well with the critical value ${B_c}^*$ found in Fig.~\ref{fig:fig.3}(b).
-Data for temperatures below $0.07$~K do not collapse onto the universal curves, indicating the suppression of the IRCP and the associated Griffiths effects again.
-Furthermore, the high-temperature data (for $T>0.17$~K) do not scale, marking the high-temperature limit of the quantum critical region controlled by the IRCP.\\
+The values of $T_0$ and $\nu \psi$ used for this analysis are taken from the fit of the data in Fig.~\ref{fig:fig.2}(c) to Eqn.~\ref{eq:reln}.
+The curves in the temperature range $T>70$~mK all collapse onto two branches for $B_c^* =0.176$~T, which agrees well with the critical value ${B_c}^*$ found in Figs.~\ref{fig:fig.2}(a) and (b).
+Data for $T<70$~mK, on the other hand, do not collapse onto the universal curves, which once again indicates the destruction of the IRCP and the suppression of the associated Griffiths effects.
+Furthermore, the high-temperature data (for $T>170$~mK) do not scale, marking the high-temperature limit of the quantum critical region controlled by the IRCP. \\

+{Reiterating our results in the context of the above discussion, we stress that for $T<0.07$~K, we have shown that the Griffiths phase associated with the IRCP is destroyed.
+This destruction is signaled by the effective exponent combination $z\nu$ diverging stronger than the expected logarithmic functional form that obtains at the Infinite Randomness fixed point.
+This stronger-than-logarithmic divergence also negates the possibility of two different Griffiths phases (namely, one above $0.07$ K and one below $T=0.07$~K).
+Furthermore, the fact that at low temperatures, the shift of the crossing points as a function of temperature does not conform to Eq.\ref{eq:correction} shows clearly once again that the IRCP is destroyed (Fig.~\ref{fig:fig.2}(a)) and implies that the tail that develops at low temperatures owes its origin to physics that is not connected to the IRCP.}\\